Playable PathwaysTM

 The Gold Package

 The Bronze Package is an online evaluation of hole and course lengths, tee sizes and hitting angles.
 It is designed to help you identify your priority problem areas.
 It is delivered totally online through scorecard and downloaded aerial photograph analysis.
+This package is not intended to provide plans to build, but rather to simply identify your problem areas.

 The Silver Package is the fastest way to improve playability of your golf course for slower swing speed players.
 Silver patrons will designate a club representative to work with your architect to gather information and have discussions using virtual communication tools.
 Once the site has been assessed, your architect will provide personal consultation for playability improvements on up to three priority holes.
 Silver includes all services in the Bronze Package plus the personal consultation of an architect and limited improvement plans.